Alexander Gerschenkron: The "Gerschenkron effect"

 In 1954, Gerschenkron published a celebrated article, A Dollar Index of Soviet Machinery Output, 1927–1928 to 1937, in which he introduced what is now called the Gerschenkron effect (the difference between calculated Paasche and Laspeyres volume indexes).
 In this study, he constructed a series of dollar indexes of Soviet industrial output for the purpose of proving the deficiencies of the official Soviet index during that time (1927–1937).
 He showed that the high rate of growth of Soviet industrial production was an effect of index number bias: a Laspeyres index calculated on the basis of 1926–1927 weights significantly overstates real expansion.
 This "Gerschenkron effect" was a significant finding that deflated the announced superior Soviet growth.

 The OECD website gives a more detailed description of the Gerschenkron effect:

 Economic Backwardness in Historical Perspective

 In 1951, Gerschenkron wrote an essay Economic Backwardness in Historical Perspective, a cornerstone of his career, and of significance to European economic history.
-In it, he advanced the linear stages theory of economic development, which posits that development goes forward in largely determined stages.
+In it, he rejected linear views on economic development, modelled after the English Industrial Revolution, arguing instead that "what may have functioned as a prerequisite and, in a sense, as a 'cause' of industrialization in one country appears as an effect of industrialization in another."
+The big 'spurts' in growth of industrial output within backward countries result from the search for substitutes for the so-called 'prerequisities' of industrial growth found in the historical experience of advanced countries.

 The essay deals with "economic backwardness", and argued that the more backward an economy is at the outset of economic development, the more likely certain conditions are to occur.
 Gerschenkron stated that a country such as Russia, backward relative to Britain when it embarked on industrialization, did not go through the same stages.
 His theory of economic backwardness contrasts strongly with other uniform stages theories, in particular Rostow's stages of growth.
 It predicts that the more "economically backward" a country is, the more we will see: